-In millions of people around the world, there are two souls constantly searching for each other.
-Each one being the missing puzzles that will finally complete each other.
-Two different people living different kinds of lives, joined together in friendship, united forever in love…
+It is real.
+Somewhere out there in the midst of the millions of people around the world, there are pairs of souls waiting for their destiny to come together and be one.
+Each one to bring the missing puzzle that will finally complete each other.
+Two different people with separate lives, separated by time, distance and people, will finally be joined together in friendship and united forever in love!

 It started when we received a phone call from Raffy Tima and ask to set an appointment with us.
 To make the story short, on that same day in the evening, we met them at their work place at GMA network in Kamuning.
 We haven’t thought that the deal would be as easy as that.
 The couple is very much humble and accommodating, they never make us feel intimidated with them.
 After a few minutes of conversation, the deal was done.
 We also found out that they are looking for us since then.
 And as Mariz Umali said that night, that meeting is a divine intervention.

 We met several times for the fitting of Mariz Umali’s ring since the design of hers was customized to fit-in in her engagement ring.
 It is like an ‘M’ shape flat band, studded with 12 brilliant diamonds.
 While Raffy Tima’s ring is a simple matte finish flat band which we believe represents the simplicity of his personality.
 In the short period of time dealing with them, we have witnessed how this lovely couple is so in love with each other.
 And we are proud that we are chosen to make the symbol of their love that they will be wearing for the rest of their lives.
 To Raffy Tima and Mariz Umali, Thank you for trusting the number one (1) customized jewelry maker in the country!
 Congratulations and best wishes!
 From all of us here at V-Gem Jewelry.

 Time is too slow for those who wait, too swift for those who fear, too long for those who grieve, too short for those who rejoice but for those who love, time is eternity.

 - Henry Van Dyke